• Published: May 02 2025 01:17 PM

 wave

-Thunderbolts introduces a compelling ensemble cast: Florence Pugh as Yelena Belova, Sebastian Stan as Bucky Barnes, David Harbour as Red Guardian, Wyatt Russell as U.S. Agent, Hannah John-Kamen as Ghost, Olga Kurylenko as Taskmaster, and Julia Louis-Dreyfus as Valentina Allegra de Fontaine, alongside Lewis Pullman as "Bob" (Sentry).
-Trapped in a death trap orchestrated by Valentina, this unlikely group must overcome their personal demons and work together to survive.
+We’ve got Florence Pugh as Yelena Belova, stealing every scene; Sebastian Stan as the ever-brooding Bucky Barnes; David Harbour as the hilarious Red Guardian; Wyatt Russell as the unsettlingly charming U.S. Agent; Hannah John-Kamen as Ghost; Olga Kurylenko as Taskmaster; and the ever-brilliant Julia Louis-Dreyfus as Valentina Allegra de Fontaine.
+Plus Lewis Pullman as "Bob" (Sentry).
+It's a seriously stacked cast.
+These guys are thrown into a crazy death trap orchestrated by Valentina, and they have to, you know, *work together*.
+Honestly, it sounds messy, but it works.

-The film cleverly explains the origin of the team's name: Yelena's childhood soccer team.
-However, Valentina Allegra de Fontaine rebrands them as the "New Avengers," leading to a humorous post-credits scene involving a copyright dispute with Sam Wilson's Captain America.
-Another post-credit scene teases the arrival of the Fantastic Four, setting the stage for future MCU installments.
+Turns out, "Thunderbolts" is actually Yelena's childhood soccer team name – who knew?
+But Valentina rebrands them as the "New Avengers," leading to a hilarious post-credit scene involving a copyright lawsuit with Sam Wilson.
+And, gasp, another post-credit scene teases the Fantastic Four!
+Marvel's setting the stage for some serious future storylines.

 FAQ